The Best Solid State Amp in 2025

 • Budget-friendly option.

-Orange amps are known for their amp modelers, but their streamlined solid-state line stands out with excellent reviews.
+Orange amps’ streamlined solid-state amps continue to stand out with excellent reviews.
 Take the Orange Crush 20, for example.
-A combo amp that packs 20W and an 8" speaker in its unmistakable Orange casing.
+A combo amp that packs 20W of old school transistor tech driven amp section, and an 8″ speaker in its unmistakable Orange casing.

 The Crush 20 is great for rock and metal.
 Despite its small size, it can produce a relatively saturated sound that is ideal for rock tones.